Protecting research participants is a responsibility shared by different groups, including:

 Ensure that human research is conducted ethically and complies with appropriate rules and standards of protections

 Agree to comply with the rules and educate research personnel about appropriate conduct toward research volunteers

 Review and oversee research to ensure that research volunteers are adequately protected according to ethical standards and relevant rules

 Carry out scientifically valid and ethical research.
 Often this includes providing information to help people make an informed decision about participating

 Learn about the risks and benefits associated with a research study through the informed consent process, and make an informed decision about whether to participate

 Talk to the research team for questions about a research study.
 OHRP has created a list of Questions to Ask to help participants when meeting with the research team.
-The institution’s human research protection office and the IRB are also able to address concerns.
-Contact information for these resources should be in the consent documents for the study.
+The institution’s human research protection office and its IRB will address participants’ concerns for the studies it conducts.
+Find their contact information in the study consent document.